mertfozzy/Real-Time-Object-Detection/README.md

 How does it work ?
 - Download yolov3-416 package from this address : https://pjreddie.com/darknet/yolo/.
+Save these files to the addresses specified in the code.
 - Let's create our project; Include the file and libraries we downloaded. (opencv-numpy)
 - If you are going to use Anaconda distribution, you can download the library from the conda console.
 Libraries can be installed on PyCharm.
 - Select your Python Interpreter and compile the code.
 The webcam window will open and the detection will start.